mvuorre/quarto-preprint/README.md

 ## Use

-Write Quarto markdown and add `format: apaish-typst` to the document's YAML metadata.
+Write Quarto markdown and add `format: preprint-typst` to the document's YAML metadata.
 Then, render your document, for example from the command line with

 ```bash
 quarto render <filename>.qmd